-- 2.10 The Covid-19 pandemic shows how vulnerable the Council is to external factors.
+- 2.13 The Covid-19 pandemic shows how vulnerable the Council is to external factors.
 In common with many organisations, the Council did not previously take account of risks (eg global warming, pandemics) which can be foreseen in broad terms, but where the timing and nature of their impact is completely uncertain.
 It is now accepted for the purposes of corporate risk management that we cannot ignore such risks.
-The corporate risk register therefore now includes new risks relating to (a) major emergencies such as a new pandemic and (b) a resurgence of the current Covid-19 pandemic. - 2.11 The other major external risk is potential adverse financial outcome from a disorderly Brexit.
+The corporate risk register therefore now includes new risks relating to (a) major emergencies such as a new pandemic and (b) a resurgence of the current Covid-19 pandemic. - 2.14 The other major external risk is potential adverse financial outcomes from a disorderly Brexit.
 Whilst the UK has now left the EU, future trading arrangements with the EU are still to be agreed and there remains a risk of disruption if this has not happened by the government's deadline of 31 December 2020.
-This therefore remains as a moderate risk in the budget risk register. - 2.12 Appendix A sets out the budget risks in the form of a Risk Matrix and Risk Register.
-Additionally, at the Committee's request, the possible monetary impact of the risks has been indicated.
-Note that it is very difficult to quantify the financial impact of risks in precise terms.
-The information is provided simply to give an indication of the order of the risks' financial magnitude.
-The information is also set out in the form of a bar chart. - 2.13 Members are invited to consider further risks or to propose varying the impact or likelihood of any risks.
+This will affect the Council in two ways: directly, owing to disruption at the Channel ports having a knock-on effect in the rest of Kent; and indirectly, because of the overall impact on the economy.
+With the 31 December deadline approaching, little progress has been made in negotiations with the EU and the risk of a disruptive transition has increased.